Skilled Advocates For Employees’ Rights In Indiana

 - To do your job without enduring unwanted sexual advances or physical touching

 - To have your wages paid in full and on time

-- To be paid eligible overtime wages
+- To be paid your full overtime pay when eligible

 If you believe your rights at work are being violated by an employer or coworker, do the following:

-- Don’t Quit Your Job – Taking legal action against your employer doesn’t mean you have to quit your job, and quitting your job might be bad for your case.
+- Don’t quit your job – Taking legal action against your employer does not mean you have to quit your job.
+Quitting your job might also make your case harder to fight in court.